nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.05.P28) Revising and improving existing rehabilitation programs to offer medical-based rehabilitation approach for substance abuse.

-- 2.05.P29) Establishing a 24-hour confidential counseling service and a Y outh App and hotline number to prevent suicide and mental health issues.
+- 2.05.P29) Establishing a 24-hour confidential counseling service and a Youth App and hotline number to prevent suicide and mental health issues.
 A Youth Connected to the World (Cyber Space, Information Technology)

 - 2.05.P30) Ensuring data freedom and data privacy.